THE STATE EDUCATION DEPARTMENT / THE UNIVERSITY OF THE STATE OF NEW YORK / ALBANY, NY 12234

-LEAs and schools in year four of their CEP cycle with an ISP of at least 30 percent are permitted to continue to use the CEP for an additional fifth year, called the grace year.
+LEAs and schools in year four of their CEP cycle with an ISP of at least 30 percent but less than 40 percent are permitted to continue to use the CEP for an additional fifth year, called the grace year.
 The grace year eligibility must be based on the ISP as of April 1 enrollment of year four.
 The reimbursements provided in the grace year will be generated by the year four April 1 ISP.
 The grace year is optional and is a local decision.

 An LEA/group of schools/individual school that has a year four April 1 ISP at least 40 percent or greater are not entitled to a Grace Year, but may begin a new four-year CEP cycle in the following school year by completing the CEP Application process.

 Eligible Provision 2 schools intending to elect CEP for the 2017-18 school year must be able to establish an eligible current ISP based on April 1, 2017 enrollment.
 Eligible Provision 2 schools may elect the CEP during base or non-base years, as long as a current eligible (April 1) ISP is available.